Home Repair Programs

 Live Work Play Incentive

-In order to support homeowners interested in repairing and improving their residences, Near West Side Partners is offering dollar-for-dollar matching grants, up to $1000, for home repairs and improvements.
+supports homeowners interested in repairing and improving their residences, Near West Side Partners is offering dollar-for-dollar matching grants, up to $1000, for home repairs and improvements.
 Eligible homeowners must own a home in the Near West Side and occupy it as their primary residence.
 All repairs or improvements must address an exterior condition that can be viewed from the street -or- address an emergency repair ordered by the Department of Neighborhood Services.
-The grant will provide a dollar-for-dollar match for repairs, up to $1000.
-For example, if your project costs $2,000 or more, the grant will cover $1,000.
-If your project costs $500, the grant will cover up to $250.
 Property owners of all incomes are eligible.

 Riverworks Development Corporation